rakhimov/scram/README.rst

   sudo apt-get install package

-Where "package" is replaced by the correct package name.
+Where ``package`` is replaced by the correct package name.
 The minimal list of required library package names is:

 #. make
 #. cmake